unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 If none of these conditions are true, the boxes overlap, so the method returns true.
 Otherwise, it returns false.

-## DSU / Union Find Algorithm
+## DSU/Union-Find Algorithm

-Implemented the DisjointSet data structure and Union Find algorithm as follows:
+Implemented the Disjoint Set data structure and Union-Find algorithm as follows:

 ```java
 static class DisjointSet {